By the end of this chapter, you should be able to

 (Direct link to Seinfeld Clip)

 In his YouTube video, “Why do we fear public speaking?“, Dave Guin tells us that we are biologically engineered to be cowards.
 Through a story about an early man facing a prehistoric bear in a cave, he compares fear of public speaking to the fear of the unknown.
 According to Guin, every one of us, in our common humanity, is afraid of the unknown and of public speaking.
 To manage this fear of speaking, Guin says we must desensitize ourselves.
 By practicing and putting ourselves forward, we reduce our fear.
-For many university students, however, it is not the prehistoric bear Guin describes that prompts a flight response: It’s peers.

 You may not overcome your instinctive fear, but you can manage it.
 One way to deal with your fear is to turn the attention away from how you feel and toward how the audience feels.
 When you watch a speaker who is anxious and fumbling with the clicker, shifting weight from one hip to another, pacing quickly, or filling time with excessive “ums” and “uhs”, you begin to feel anxious yourself.
 As a member of the audience, you may feel concerned for the speaker and shift from listening to the content to focusing on the body movements.
 Audiences reflect the speaker’s feeling.
 If you speak with confidence in an interview, you are more likely to inspire the audience to feel confident in your abilities.
 If you are enthusiastic about your new business plan, investors will be more likely to become enthused themselves.
 Emotions are contagious.

 To manage your anxiety, remember that your fear response is natural and normal, focus on your audience’s needs, and use the confidence within you.
-The following chapters will introduce additional ways to manage anxiety, including organizing the content of your presentation and practicing the vocal techniques and body movements that you will use in your delivery.
+The following chapters will introduce additional ways to manage anxiety, including organizing the content of your presentation and practising the vocal techniques and body movements that you will use in your delivery.